Ax6/risiko/README.md

 This is a little RisiKo game that simulates battles between two players.

-It's inspired by this reddit post https://www.reddit.com/gallery/1gyrpx4 which looks at Risk (different rules).
+It's inspired by this reddit post https://www.reddit.com/gallery/1gyrpx4 which looks at Risk (different rules, I didn't know).

 Rows are the number of defending armies, columns are the number of attacking armies.